kubeshop/testkube-docs/README.md

 Follow these steps:

-1. Clone/update the [testkube-operator](https://github.com/kubeshop/testkube-operator) to make sure you have the latest types available locally.
+1. Clone/update the [testkube-operator](https://github.com/kubeshop/testkube-operator) `main` branch to make sure you have the latest types available locally.
 2. Clone the https://github.com/kubeshop/crd-ref-docs repo
 3. Make sure you have go tooling installed and run `go build` in this repo, this should create a `crd-ref-docs` binary in the roof folder of the repo.